samstarling/blog.lawrencejones.dev/_posts/2022-03-14-most-impactful.md

 technique for each of the async Que workers, buulding an abstraction to easily change single-threaded code into a multi-threaded work-group.

-I started drafting what that might look like:
+I started drafting what that might look like, assuming we built an abstraction on top of the Que job queue called QueCommit:

 ```ruby
 # The top-level job that finds and enqueues sub-jobs: